soroush/graphicsmagick/www/download.rst

 provided in the release announcement.
 While this is much more secure than doing nothing, it does not fully defend against forgery.
-If someone is able to forge a modified release archive as well as a release announcment, then you could be duped!
+If someone is able to forge a modified release archive as well as a release announcement, then you could be duped!